formulae-org/formulae-js/README.md

 ## Packages

 The main program handles expressions only in the abstract; the expressions for a specific field — arithmetic, typesetting, programming, … — live in separate **packages**, each in its own repository (`package-{name}-js`, listed under [formulae-org](https://github.com/formulae-org)).
 The program loads a base set of packages at startup and can load others on demand.
 Because the [programming package](https://github.com/formulae-org/package-programming-js) makes Fōrmulæ [Turing-complete](https://formulae.org/?script=examples/Universal_Turing_machine) and its expressions are pretty-printed, Fōrmulæ is also a **visual programming language**.
+To build your own package, see the [**Developer's guide for packages**](https://formulae.org/?script=collaboration/guides/package_developer/index).

 ## Content